Specification

 - Tests

-- A test suite constitutes a specification on a finite window of behavior - can’t run all infinite cases
+- A test suite constitutes a specification on a finite window of behavior - can’t run on the unbounded input possibilities

-- Can be 100% accurate on the cases tested, but could be woefully incomplete
+- So, 100% accurate on the cases tested, but could miss many important cases if tests are not thoughtfully written.

-- Full logical assertions specifying code behavior in terms of math
+- Assertions specifying code behavior in mathematical logic

 - a precondition is a logical constraint on function arguments (before it is called: “pre”)